Frequently Asked Questions

-The Luna SCPD test is based on a standard blood draw and is therefore noninvasive and considered to be without risk.
+The Luna Prenatal Test is based on a standard blood draw and is therefore noninvasive and considered to be without risk.
 CVS and amniocentesis are invasive procedures that are not without risks.
 Pregnancy loss attributed to CVS is approximately 1 in 455 on the most recent estimates.
 Pregnancy loss attributed to amniocentesis is approximately 1 in 900.
 (Source: 2.
 Akolekar R, Beta J, Picciarelli G, et al. Procedure-related risk of miscarriage following amniocentesis and chorionic villus sampling: a systematic review and meta-analysis.
 Ultrasound Obstet Gynecol.
 2015;45(1):16–26).

 Can I do this test if my pregnancy isn’t considered high risk?

 Yes, you can choose the Luna Prenatal Test whether your pregnancy is considered high risk or simply because you would like more information.
 The choice is yours.